2025-2026 Classes

 These classes are designed to teach how to both win and lose with grace - creating a fencing team that looks out for each other.
 We will work on technical skills, timing, strategy, endurance, speed, the mental game, and flexibility.
 Students will begin the lifelong process of learning how to become effective coaches and training partners for themselves and their teammates.

-For teen fencers of all abilities, this class is geared for level I fencers.
+For teen fencers of all abilities, the Monday class is geared for level I fencers.
 Learn the basics of fencing: distance, footwork, bladework, coordination, and flexibility in a fun environment.
+Thursday classes may include some younger more advanced fencers.
 Classes are 60 minutes.

 For older teen and adult fencers of all skill levels above beginner level.
-The 5:30 classes are designed for older teens and adults who wish to fence recreationally and they also flows smootly into the 6:30 competitive classes Fencers are welcome to stay as long into the evening as they are learning and happy fencing.
+The 5:30 classes are designed for older teens and adults who wish to fence recreationally and they also flows smootly into more advanced material around 6:30.
+Fencers are welcome to stay as long into the evening as they are learning and happy fencing.
 Teen fencers who have fenced less than a year will be happiest in these classes if fencing twice a week.
+Wednesday at 5:30 is geared toward learning and reviewing the more basic skills, applicable for all levels.
+Tuesday is a more advanced class.

 MSU Epee

-MSU students are welcome to join BFA classes.
-Talk to Mich about discounted class fees if needed.
+MSU students are welcome to join BFA classes of the appropriate skill and age level.
+Talk to Mich about discounted class fees if needed, we offer scholarships.

 Competition Epee Training